-Late policy: Homeworks are due is class on Thursdays.
+Late policy: Homeworks are (usually) due in class on Thursdays.
 Homeworks not received before the end of class are considered late.
-The score on late homeworks will be reduced by 10 points.
+The score on late homeworks will be reduced by 10 percent for every week it is late.
+The last chance to hand in a homework to receive credit is the following midterm.
 If you know you won't be able to hand in your homework, due exceptional personal reasons, let me know as early as possible, at least a class before the homework is due.